Food and Beverage

 All University functions or events that occur on University Property that include alcohol must adhere to requirements outlined within the University Policy governing the use of Alcoholic Beverages – full text available online at: https://uvapolicy.virginia.edu/policy/STU-001#Alcohol_at_University_Fun….

-In order to have an event with alcohol within any spaces managed by Event Planning Services (EPS), the event organizer must submit the Events with Alcohol Approval form a minimum of 5 days prior to the event.
+In order to have an event with alcohol within any spaces managed by Event Management, the event organizer must submit the Events with Alcohol Approval form a minimum of 5 days prior to the event.

 - Any alcohol must be provided and served by a licensed third party – in most cases Virginia Catering Company (VCC)

-- All events that involve alcohol within Newcomb Hall and Student Activities Building must be served by VCC (Aramark)
+- All events in the Student Activities Building must be served by VCC (Aramark)

 - Security must be provided by the University (see Security Section 3.9 for more information)

-- Events with alcohol are not permitted in any public space (including, but not limited to 1515, Newcomb Hall Main Lounge, patios, lounges, and hallways) – the space must be fully secured with designated access points
+- Events with alcohol are not permitted in any public space – the space must be fully secured with designated access points

 - Non-alcoholic beverages and food items must be present in appropriate quantities